Little Black Dress Initiative

 Junior League of DeKalb County Participates in 2nd Annual

 Little Black Dress Initiative, Making Poverty Unfashionable

 Georgia has one of the highest poverty rates for children in the United States at around 25%.
 In DeKalb County that number is even higher than the state average with around 28% of DeKalb County children living in poverty.
 Research has shown that children from low-income families are at a higher risk of entering school with poor language skills compared to more privileged students and on average, they score two years behind on standardized language development tests.
 Furthermore, children living in poverty have more difficulty understanding abstract language and possess lower reading and writing skills, which increases the odds that the child will drop out of school in the future.

-LBDI participants will gather for a group photo on March 7, 2017 @6:30 pm at the Mary Gay House and League members will advocate for legislation to improve the lives of women and children during the annual Junior League Day at the State Capitol on March 8, 2017.
+LBDI participants will gather for a group photo on March 7, 2017 @6:30 pm at the Mary Gay House.

 The LBDI will culminate with JLD's 3rd annual Community Day at the Scottdale Early Learning Center, on March 11, 2017, 10 am - 2pm.
-We will highlight the importance of early reading and language development by hosting a fun day, featuring book giveaways, storytellers, face painting, improvements to the center and more!
+We will highlight the importance of early reading and language development by hosting a fun day, featuring book giveaways, storytellers, face painting and more!

 Junior League of DeKalb County will also collect the dresses worn by members, as well as other business attire following the LBDI, and will donate them to Dress for Success Atlanta, whose mission is to empower development tools to help women thrive in work and in life.

 If you have any other questions or need more information please contact our Public Policy committee at email@example.com